sroehrl/neoan3-cli/README.md

 - you have git installed
 - you have registered you identity (config)
 - you have a valid token for the intended username
-- create a remote repository (e.g. via github.com)
+- created a remote repository (e.g. via github.com)

 Please refer to Git documentation in order to achieve the above.